Jornal Nacional: History

 As part of Rede Globo's 50th anniversary, Jornal Nacional was in 2015 given a brand new look and a brand new intro, however, the theme tune will remain unchanged.
-Between March 17 and April 27 that year, the newscast aired on chroma key.
+Between 17 March and 27 April that year, the newscast aired on chroma key.

-On June 19, 2017, Jornal Nacional introduced a new set in the middle of a newsroom at Globo's Rio de Janeiro headquarters, which features a curved glass backdrop that can be used with laser projectors for background graphics, and augmented reality effects.
+On 19 June 2017, Jornal Nacional introduced a new set in the middle of a newsroom at Globo's Rio de Janeiro headquarters, which features a curved glass backdrop that can be used with laser projectors for background graphics, and augmented reality effects.

-From August 31 through November 30, 2019, Saturday editions of Jornal Nacional were broadcast with anchor pairings representing Rede Globo's affiliates.
+From 31 August through 30 November 2019, in honour of the program's 50th anniversary, Saturday editions of Jornal Nacional were broadcast with anchor pairings representing Rede Globo's affiliates.
 Just months afterward, as a result of the coronavirus pandemic, the network news division decided that Bonner become the alternate Saturday presenter, while overall presentation duties were assumed by reporters from the flagship station in Rio de Janeiro full time instead of São Paulo or Brasilla-based ones, with a four-person team appointed to alternate by twos the presentation of the Saturday edition, unless extraordinary news coverages on Saturdays (including sports events) warrant the presence of the weekday presenter team.
 Two more joined the Saturday pool for the 2021 season.

+On 1 November 2025, as part of TV Globo's reorganization of news department announced on 1 September, Cristiana Sousa Cruz, who previously deputy editor-in-chief during Bonner's tenure as main presenter, was appointed as new editor-in-chief of Jornal Nacional, making it the first replacement of editor-in-chief in 26 years.